mdarden/case_repo/inventory/ibmcloudEnablement/files/preinstall/README.md

-from readme.
-There is not pre-install script
+There is no pre-install script for this template.